simplyadrian/simplyadrian-orchestration/cookbooks/dse-nativex/README.md

 ## Usage

-Override the attributes you wish to change and use the nativex-dse:cassandra recipe to install Apache Cassandra.
+Override the attributes you wish to change and use the dse-nativex:cassandra recipe to install Apache Cassandra.

 ##Scope